animuslabs/boid-rewards-distribution-contract/README.md

 - Stats Processing: Aggregates and ranks player stats for the cycle.
 - Reward Calculation: Computes rewards based on configured percentages.
 - Token Transfer: Distributes reward tokens to qualifying players.
-- Event Emission: Notifies external systems about the reward distribution.
+- Distribution Recording: Records the distribution in cycle_dist table.

 ```bash
 # Distribute rewards for a cycle